 COMPLAINTS AND STANDARDS

 We hope to ensure you never have reason to complain about the standards of service received from us.
 However, if you feel that there is something you wish to raise, please direct your comments, preferably in writing (email to email@example.com) or send a letter to the manager of the clinic to which the complaint refers.
 Contact details may be found on our website or by asking any staff member.
-Should you be dissatisfied with the outcome then you should contact the General Manager.
+Should you be dissatisfied with the outcome then you should contact the Operations Director or Clinical Director.
 At each stage an acknowledgement will be sent by return and then a period will elapse while the case is investigated and reports collated from those staff involved.
 A reply in writing will follow, usually within 14 days although the period may be longer if the Manager or staff involved are temporarily unavailable or delayed.

 MONITORING TELEPHONE CALLS AND EMAILS